 BuzzFeed 23 Things You Forgot You Used To Do 10 Years Ago. #22 Downloading a bunch of Starbucks “Song of the Day” songs on iTunes and never listening to them (but hey, they were free).
 Showing a picture of the Dylan Starbucks Jokerman Song of the Day card.
 I think I still have one or two.

 Jimmy Fallon Talks About Seeing Bob Dylan in Concert at Capitol Theater.
 I saw one of those shows!!

 The Forward Podcast with Lance Armstrong.
 Avett Brothers played with Bob at the Grammy’s.
-“Can you help me get Bob Dylan on the show?”
-They were invited and get nominated…but never did but performed..generational folk thing.
-Went to a party.
-He’s like Jesus Christ he appeared moved the stone apart and he came in.
+Lance: “Can you help me get Bob Dylan on the show?”
+The Avett Brothers were invited and got nominated…generational folk thing.
+Went to a party after.
+He’s like Jesus Christ…he appeared…moved the stone apart and he came in.
 Dylan in the corner and walk towards him and within 5 feet and his bodyguard moves in front of me.
 He looked like a martial arts specialist, he looked like stop!
 Dylan saw us and stood up and talked for a moment. he says that was great we should do it again sometime.
 That was great.
 Got distracted within 30 seconds he ducked out.
 This man is at a party with the most famous people. he had to sneak out.
 He has to be alienating.
 He does whatever he needs to do.
 Lance, says he will never understand how he blew off the Nobel prize.
 They didn’t know they were performing with him.
 Dylan was working on a painting so maybe he wasn’t gonna show up.
 He’s a baller!
 Bob Dylan is a baller.

 The Journal News article on Dylan’s Harlem apartment.

 Thrive Global podcast with Glennon Doyle Melton.
 A caricature of Bob behind her couch.